blongsfor/blongsfor/README.md

-# Hey and welcome to my personal repository
+# Some infos about me

 Working with people with disabilities, I have seen how many barriers exist on websites.
 I want to change this and bring a more inclusive approach to web development.